Artist Biographies

 Walker Preserve Hike

 Today, her artwork reflects the resilience of ocean species and her commitment to ocean conservation.
-In addition to her creative work, she serves as president of the East County Art Association and is dedicated to supporting her community through the arts.
+She also serves as president of the East County Art Association and supports her community through the arts.

 City of Santee Seal